 Lake Abbe is one of six connected lakes along the Ethiopia-Djibouti border and it literally feels like you’re on another planet.
-Exploring the chimneys across the moon-like landscape was a magical experience to say the least.
+Explore Lake Abbe and its’ natural chimneys across a moon-like landscape.
+Perfect adventures off the beaten track!

 As we walked around in awe of these other-worldly chimneys, the sun began to set, or as our guide called it ‘sleeping soleil’.
 Sunset in these surreal surroundings really was an epic experience with the steam from the hot springs glistening in the sunlight.
 It will come as no surprise that Charlton Heston was inspired to shoot his classic 1968 film, “Planet of the Apes”, on the shores of Lake Abbe.

-Next morning was an early start to catch the chimneys at sunrise, dressed and into the 4×4’s.
+The next morning was an early start to catch the chimneys at sunrise, dressed and into the 4x4s.
 The different perspective with sunrise allowed us to see the chimneys in another dimension, we followed the lines of the hot springs and looked in awe at this magnificent desolate land.
 I thought to myself how lucky I was to have had the chance to see this, not many ventured here.

-Walking back the 4×4, there were a long line of donkeys heading towards us and Afari tribesmen tending to their goats, the nearest village is 200km but there’s a settlement of the Afari tribe by Lake Abbe.
-We were greeted by Afari children who’d set up a stall next to the 4×4’s for our return selling souvenirs such as animal bones, necklaces and rocks.
-If you get chance to go, do remember to take money and food for the kids, I completely forgot… think the early wake up clouded my planning!
+Walking back the 4×4, there was a long line of donkeys heading towards us and Afari tribesmen tending to their goats, the nearest village is 200km but there’s a settlement of the Afari tribe by Lake Abbe.
+We were greeted by Afari children who’d set up a stall next to the 4x4s for our return selling souvenirs such as animal bones, necklaces and rocks.
+We bought from them to give back and gave them some nourishing fruits.

 Back to camp for a simple breakfast of fried flatbread and Nutella before getting on our way to the monumental Canyon d’Adail, known to the Afar people as Dimbia.
 It is an intersection of rifts and land faulting, south of Ghoubbet el Kharäb.
 Quite an impressive sight!

-This natural phenomenon of the chimneys by Lake Abbe and the Dimbia Canyon are very much for adventurers happy to explore off the beaten track.
-If you’re not one of these travellers, get out your comfort zone, can’t recommend it enough!
+Djibouti is one of the top places to visit in 2018 and this natural phenomenon of the chimneys by Lake Abbe and the Dimbia Canyon are very much for adventurers happy to explore off the beaten track… you could even try venturing further into neighbouring Somaliland!
+If you’re not one of these travellers, get out your comfort zone, I can’t recommend it enough!